tanisshqbhardwwaj/DocuForge/README.md

 - **Cloud PDF storage** — Right now PDFs are generated on the fly and not stored.
 Hooking up S3 or GCS would let you share persistent links.
 - **User roles** — Admin/Staff separation for teams with multiple people generating docs.
 - **Email delivery** — Send the PDF directly from the app via SMTP or SendGrid.
-- **More templates** — The current design is Zoho-inspired, but a template gallery would open it up considerably.
+- **More templates** — A template gallery would open it up considerably.